Chhay-Lyhour/Readian-backend/README.md

 ## 🌟 Overview

 **Readian** is a comprehensive digital book platform that connects authors and readers.
 Authors can publish their books with multiple chapters, while readers can discover, read, rate, and download books.
-The platform features a sophisticated subscription system with Stripe payment integration, age-based content filtering, and premium features for enhanced user experience.
+The platform features a sophisticated subscription system, age-based content filtering, and premium features for enhanced user experience.

 ### Mission